 - What if I need legal help?

-This publication explains your rights if the Washington State Department of Social and Health Services (DSHS) tells you that it will stop or cut back the cash, food stamps, medical, or child care assistance they have been giving you.
-The most important thing to know is that you must ask for a fair hearing soon, usually within ten days of being mailed written notice, to keep getting your benefits while you appeal.
+This explains your rights if DSHS tells you it will stop or cut back cash, food, medical, or childcare assistance they have been giving you.
+You must ask for an administrative hearing soon, usually within ten days of DSHS mailing the written notice, to keep getting benefits while you appeal.

 If DSHS has denied your new application, see How to Fight a Denial of DSHS Public Assistance.

-If your problem is with Social Security or Supplemental Security Income (SSI) benefits from the U.S. Social Security Administration, see How to Fight Your SSI or Social Security Disability Denial, How to Fight a Termination or Reduction of Supplemental Security Income (SSI) or Social Security Disability, or How to Fight an SSI or Social Security Overpayment Notice.
+If your problem is with Social Security or Supplemental Security Income (SSI) benefits, see How to Fight Your SSI or Social Security Disability Denial, or SSI Overpayments: What to do if you get a Notice of Overpayment from Social Security.

-your monthly income or the assets you own (resources) have gone up enough that you no longer qualify for benefits, or as much benefits, under their guidelines;
+Your monthly income or the assets you own (resources) have gone up enough that you no longer qualify for any or as much benefits.

-your situation may have changed so that you or your family members are no longer the kinds of persons (such as disabled or child) that can get that kind of benefit; or
+Your situation may have changed so that you or your family members are no longer the kinds of persons (such as disabled or child) who can get that kind of benefit.

-you have not given DSHS information they need or have not done something that their rules say you must do.
+You have not given DSHS info they need OR have not done something their rules say you must.

-They must send you a written notice that tells you:
+They must send you a written notice that says:

-the date your benefit will stop or be cut, which must be at least ten days after the notice is mailed;
+The date your benefit will stop/go down.
+It must be at least ten days after DSHS mails the notice.

-the reason why the facts in your case require this change;
+Why the facts in your case require this change.

-the Washington Administrative Code (WAC) numbers of the rules that the worker used to decide your case;
+The Washington Administrative Code (WAC) numbers of the rules the worker used to decide your case.